aadityachapagain/aadityachapagain.github.io/content/articles/tracking_training.md

 # Summary

-We discuss how to itegrate wandb in any deeplearning framework using python for inspecting the efficiency of training jobs.
+We discuss how to integrate wandb in any deeplearning framework using python for inspecting the efficiency of training jobs.
 We also looked into other aspects of wandb that makes it so much unique than other training logging software like tensorboard.

 To learn more about wandb, check out their website: [https://www.wandb.com/](https://www.wandb.com/).